ossf/community/wg-securing-critical-projects/README.md

 critical OSS projects list over time.
 If you're interested in helping to do that, please join the working group.

-## related work to quantitatively identify critical projects
+## Related work to quantitatively identify critical projects

 ## Related work to quantitatively identify critical projects